mandelsoft/kipxe/README.md

 - Values are used to enrich the metadata.
 - Mappings use a [*spiff template*](https://github.com/mandelsoft/spiff/blob/master/README.md) to map the metadata.

+This way the information bubbling down to the resource can be modified along the matching path.
+The matcher may provide info evaluated and/or mapped by the profile settings and finally reaches the resource that might again adapt the values.
+A common profile might be used by different matchers providing different inbound values to control the processing of the finally matched resource(s) according to the rules established by the profile.

 Finally the resource is used as template:
 - if it is yaml or json, it is used again as *spiff template* by using the metadata as stub for the merge process.
 - if it is a text document, the go templating engine is used for processing

-As a special case for yaml or json documents, the processed metadata is directly used as response, if no further content is defined for the resource
+As a special case for yaml or json documents, the processed metadata is directly used as response, if no further content is defined for the resource.
+This way a resource object might directly provide a yaml template for the final content.

 ## The HTTP Server